K-bai/Minecraft-Ray-Collision-Detector/README.md

 # Block Support

 These blocks listed below are supported in is datapack.
-Please post an issue if you find some unsupported blocks and bugs.
+Please post an issue if you find some unsupported blocks and bugs. *All blocks are listed using the latest minecraft block tags*

 * any full block
 * simple blocks